raybrowndev/ai-game-fact/README.md

 2. **Client**:
    - JavaScript fetches the quote from the server and dynamically displays it on the page.
 3. **AI Integration**:
-   - The app sends prompts to the OpenAI API, instructing it to craft Islamic quotes that are both meaningful and inspiring.
+   - The app sends prompts to the OpenAI API, instructing it to craft gaming facts of retro games.

 ---